5 Steps to Write an Arts Supplement for College Applications

 And with that, you have completed your arts portfolio!
 I wish you the best of luck with the rest of your application!
 Applying to colleges is a marathon, so keep putting one foot in front of the other.
 Before you know it, you will be able to relax and celebrate.

 If you’d like one-on-one help with your portfolio, please feel free to fill out the form below.
-I will email you to set up a phone consultation.
+I will email you to set up a free phone consultation.